 Not many know that this fine arts museum was once a royal residence.
 Several of the world’s most famous works are found here, including the Venus de Milo sculpture and the Mona Lisa by Leonardo DaVinci.
 The Louvre possesses an incredible collection of 35,000 artworks – the contributions of various rulers who lived there.
 You would be surprised to know that it is impossible to cover all of the museum’s works even if you spent a week.
 Read 10 facts about the louvre that you probably did not know here

 03. Palace Of Versailles

 The Versailles speaks volumes about the power of the French monarchy.
 Initially a small hunting lodge, Louis XIV transformed the space into a glamourous palace with a Baroque interior.
 This landmark, created by Jules Hardouin-Mansart, is designated as a UNESCO World Heritage Site.
 The palace’s most lavish looking space is the Hall of Mirrors, where the room sparkles from the sunlight that enters the windows.

 04. Côte d’Azur

 Côte d’Azur, which extends from Saint-Tropez to Menton, near the Italian border, means “Coast of Blue.”
 This splendid water destination is also known as the French Riviera.
 Situated in the town of Nice, the city offers not only panoramic sea views but also stellar art museums.

-Easily one of France’s most famous historical landmarks of France, Mont Saint-Michel makes a dramatic entrance off a rocky islet off Normandy’s coast.
+Easily one of France’s most famous historical landmarks, Mont Saint-Michel makes a dramatic entrance off a rocky islet off Normandy’s coast.
 The “Pyramid of the Seas” stands 80 metres above the water and massive walls surround it.
 The main attraction here is the Abbaye de Saint-Michel, a church influenced by Gothic architecture.
-As the tradition of the Middle Ages, several pilgrims still cross the bay by foot.
+Following the tradition of the Middle Ages, several pilgrims still cross the bay on foot.